ReidsGuides.com

 About Reid Bramblett

-is written, designed, and maintained by guidebook author and travel expert
+Reid BramblettReidsGuides.com is written, designed, and maintained by guidebook author and travel expert Reid Bramblett.

 The guidebook years

-and collectively updated them over 22 editions—including Frommer's Italy from $90 A day, Europe for Dummies, DK's Eyewitness Top 10 Milan & The Lakes, and Frommer's Memorable Walks in New York—and has contributed to more than two dozen others, most recently to Pauline Frommer's Italy.
+Reid has authored or contributed to more than 30 guidebooks, and collectively updated them over more than two dozen editions—including Frommer's Italy from $90 A day, Europe for Dummies, DK's Eyewitness Top 10 Milan & The Lakes, and Frommer's Memorable Walks in New York—and has contributed to more than two dozen others, most recently to Frommer's Philadelphia Day by Day.

 Beyond guidebooks

-Reid has appeared as a travel expert on CNN, Fox NEWS, CNNfn, and the New York City affiliates of ABC, Fox, and UPN (click here to download a clip reel of some of these appearances).
+Reid Bramblett has appeared as a travel expert on CNN, Fox NEWS, the Travel Channel, CNNfn, and the New York City affiliates of ABC, Fox, and UPN.
+He has also been a guest on various NPR programs and stations.

-Reid has also served as a travel consultant for national tourism boards, major tour companies, executives planning trips, and couples looking for something special on their next vacation.
+Reid has also acted as a travel consultant for national tourism boards, major tour companies, scout troops, executives planning trips, and couples looking for something special on their next vacation.

 The story of ReidsGuides.com